Direkt zum Inhalt springen

 University staff abroad

-Erasmus+ enables further education and training measures for higher education staff in program countries to expand internationalization.
+Erasmus+ enables further education and training measures for university staff in programme countries to expand internationalization.

-For training purposes, higher education staff from a German higher education institution with ECHE may be sponsored to a host higher education institution with ECHE or another institution established in another program country that is active in the labor market or in the fields of education, training or youth.
+Higher education staff from a German higher education institution with an ECHE may be sent to a host higher education institution with an ECHE or another institution based in another program country that is active in the labor market or in the fields of education, training or youth for further education and training purposes.

-The stays abroad last a minimum of two days and a maximum of two months.
+The stays abroad last at least two days and a maximum of two months.

-Erasmus+ STT can support higher education staff from all sectors: (examples)
+Erasmus+ STT can be used to support university staff from all areas: (examples)

 General & Technical Administration